CTSRD-CHERI/cheribuild/README.md

 Configuration for running tests:
   --test-ssh-key TEST-SSH-KEY
                         The SSH key to used to connect to the QEMU instance when running tests on CheriBSD.
+If not specified a key will be generated in the build-root directory on-demand.
   --use-minimal-benchmark-kernel, --no-use-minimal-benchmark-kernel
                         Use a CHERI BENCHMARK version of the cheribsd-mfs-root-kernel (without INVARIATES) for the run- minimal target and for tests.
 This can speed up longer running tests.
 This is the default for